 Bash scripts use a unique set of comparison operators:

 When comparing strings, we should put the variable into quotes (") to prevent errors if the variable is null or contains spaces.
 The common operators for comparing strings are:

 if [ "$hello" == "$name"]

-Three types of loops can be used: for, while, and until.
+You can use three types of loops: for, while, and until.

 for name in $hello do echo $name done

 #!/bin/bash first_greeting= "Nice to meet you!" later_greeting= "How are you?" greeting_occasion=0 while [ $greeting_occasion -lt 3 ] do if [ $greeting_occasion -lt 1 ] then echo $first_greeting else echo $later_greeting fi greeting_occasion=$((greeting_occasion + 1)) done